7 Ways to Curb Sexual Harassment at Your Community

 Make a “safe space.”
 Some people might be afraid to make complaints—they fear they’ll get fired, or of reprisal.
-Make it known that you’ll keep their comments private (and, once again, talk to a lawyer about this), or at least that they won’t get in trouble.
+Make it known that you’ll keep their comments private, or at least that they won’t get in trouble.

 Follow up.
 If you gave someone a warning, follow up with the person who made the complaint as well.
 Make sure the action has not been repeated.